Condor-Performance-Modeling/how-to/CROSS_TOOL_CHAIN.md

 --------------------------------------
 # Boot strapping the environment

+If you have not previously cloned the how-to repo follow these steps, otherwise skip this section.

 Presumably you are reading this how-to from the web or a local copy.
 This section boot straps the how-to environment.